themangomago/nostr-cli/nostr-nips.md

   "kinds": <a list of a kind numbers>,
-  "#e": <a list of event ids that are referenced in an "e" tag>, "#p": <a list of pubkeys that are referenced in a "p" tag>, "since": <a timestamp, events must be newer than this to pass>, "until": <a timestamp, events must be older than this to pass>, "limit": <maximum number of events to be returned in the initial query>
+  "#e": <a list of event ids that are referenced in an "e" tag>, "#p": <a list of pubkeys that are referenced in a "p" tag>, "since": <an integer unix timestamp, events must be newer than this to pass>, "until": <an integer unix timestamp, events must be older than this to pass>, "limit": <maximum number of events to be returned in the initial query>
 }
 ```